David Magowan

 David Magowan (born 4 October 1983) is a former footballer from Northern Ireland who played as a defender.

-Club career
+Career

 After being released after three years at Glentoran, 'Mags' joined Bangor, spending a successful season there, before signing for Crusaders in the summer of 2003.
 He initially established himself as first choice centre-back, but was loaned out to Comber Recreation in 2006, and it looked like his Crusaders days may have been at an end, yet managed to re-establish himself in the side.

 He scored his first Crusaders goal on 20 December 2008 against Dungannon Swifts. and his second against Coleraine F.C. on 23 November 2013.

 He missed the 2009 Irish Cup final due to suspension.
 Despite this, he was still named in the 2008–09 Irish League Team of the Year, along with teammates Colin Coates, Gareth McKeown, and Martin Donnelly.